A Patient’s Guide to Meniscal Tears and Injuries in Richmond, VA

 The C-shaped medial meniscus is on the inside part of the knee, closest to your other knee.
 (Medial means closer to the middle of the body.)
 The U-shaped lateral meniscus is on the outer half of the knee joint.
 (Lateral means further out from the center of the body.)

 These two menisci act like shock absorbers in the knee.
-Forming a gasket between the shinbone and the thighbone, they help spread out the forces that are transmitted across the joint.
+Forming a gasket between the shinbone and the thighbone, help spread out the forces that are transmitted across the joint.
 Walking puts up to two times your body weight on the joint.
 Running puts about eight times your body weight on the knee.
 As the knee bends, the back part of the menisci takes most of the pressure.

 By spreading out the forces on the knee joint, the menisci protect the articular cartilage from getting too much pressure on one small area on the surface of the joint.
 Without the menisci, the forces on the knee joint are concentrated onto a small area, leading to damage and degeneration of the articular cartilage, a condition called osteoarthritis.